Get

 What Language Do K-9 Handlers Use?

 If the dogs were brought up in the US, the UK, or any other English-speaking country, then the commands will be in English.
-However, with canines that were trained in Germany, the Czech Republic, or the Netherlands, handlers are recommended to learn the commands in the K-9’s native language.
+However, with canines that were trained in Germany, the Czech Republic, or the Netherlands, handlers are recommended to learn the commands in the native language of the country they were trained in.
 It’s always easier to memorize 15–20 commands in a foreign tongue than to make the dogs learn new ones.

 Oh, and by the way, the dogs stay with their handlers.
-This gives the human and the beast a chance to bond.
+This gives the human and the dog a chance to bond.

 police dogs_GUNDAM_Ai_Shutterstock